Acostaea campylotyle P.Ortiz 1979

 Flower Size .1" [2.5 mm]

-Found in Colombia and Ecuador at elevations around 1500 to 1800 meters as a densely caespitose, mini-miniature sized, warm to cool growing epiphyte with ascending to erect ramicauls enveloped by 1 to 2 sheaths and carrying a single, apical, erect, coriaceous, elliptical to narrowly elliptical to narrowly obovate, subacute to obtuse, cuneat to narrowly cuneate below into the petiolate base leaf that blooms in the fall on an erect to suberect, slender, 1.2" [3 cm] long, loose, racemose, successively few [3 to 8] flowered inflorescence with thin floral bracts
+Found in Colombia and Ecuador at elevations around 1500 to 1800 meters as a densely caespitose, mini-miniature sized, cool growing epiphyte with ascending to erect ramicauls enveloped by 1 to 2 sheaths and carrying a single, apical, erect, coriaceous, elliptical to narrowly elliptical to narrowly obovate, subacute to obtuse, cuneat to narrowly cuneate below into the petiolate base leaf that blooms in the fall on an erect to suberect, slender, 1.2" [3 cm] long, loose, racemose, successively few [3 to 8] flowered inflorescence with thin floral bracts

 Synonyms Specklinia campylotyle (P.Ortiz) Pridgeon & M.W.Chase 2001